ryancampbell/framing-ng-core/README.md

 Framing is a new concept that changes the level of re-usability in Open Source for Enterprise Web Applications using Angular.

-It allows you as the develop to create re-usable modules, or slices of modules.
+It allows you as the developer to create re-usable modules, or slices of modules.

-Instead of the norm in what's released in open sourcing being individual re-usabilble components, you can now develop and release entire screens that are re-usable.
+Instead of the norm in what's released in open source being individual reusable components, you can now develop and release entire screens that are reusable.

 For example, if you add @framing/ng-security to your application you'll have a secure application with login and logout.
 All you need to do is configure the SecurityFramer with what API call it should use to authenticate.